8 Common Causes of Wrongful Death in San Diego

 6. Medical Malpractice

 When we seek medical care, we trust that healthcare providers will act in our best interest.
 Sadly, errors in diagnosis, treatment, or procedure can lead to fatal outcomes.
-In California, medical malpractice wrongful death actions are capped at $500,000 for non-economic damages, though economic damages remain uncapped.
+Under California's MICRA reform (AB 35), the cap on non-economic damages in medical malpractice wrongful death cases is $650,000 as of 2026, with economic damages remaining uncapped.
 Common types of medical malpractice include:

 • Misdiagnosis or delayed diagnosis of conditions like cancer, heart attacks, or strokes.